Shawsheen River Master Plan

-The Shawsheen River is a hidden jewel that meanders its way through our Town.
-Its clear water and rich history and wildlife are often obscured from view as its flows through Andover.
+The Shawsheen River is a hidden jewel that meanders its way through Andover, but its clear water, rich history, and wildlife are often obscured from view.
 When asked, many longtime residents were unaware of how special this water body is, and even fewer could locate it on the map.
 The Shawsheen River Master Plan’s goal is to raise the awareness of the Shawsheen River and its many treasures in our community.

 The Shawsheen River is a vital element of Andover’s identity.
 The Town’s industrial heritage is closely tied to the Shawsheen River, as is the community’s ability to adapt to future climate impacts.
 Flooding along the Shawsheen River has caused significant damage in Andover at least four times since 2007, but the river also provides significant recreational, social, and aesthetic benefits to the Town.
 As Andover approaches its 375th Anniversary, the time is right to develop a vision for the River corridor that will enable the Town to capitalize on the River’s value and to improve access to and engagement with the River’s many beneficial services.
 Simultaneously, the time is also right to plan for future community resiliency to protect the Town’s natural resources and to prevent flood damage to the built environment surrounding the River.